Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 3 - Usage Details/Chapter 4 - project.md

-  update-manifest      Update the project manifest. add-preprocessor     Add a new preprocessor to the project. remove-preprocessor  Remove a preprocessor from the project. list-templates       List the templates in the project. validate             Validate the TiefDown project structure and metadata. clean                Clean temporary files from the TiefDown project. smart-clean          Clean temporary files from the TiefDown project, leaving only the threshold amount of folders.
+  update-manifest      Update the project manifest. add-preprocessor     Add a new preprocessor to the project. remove-preprocessor  Remove a preprocessor from the project. add-profile          Add a new conversion profile to the project. remove-profile       Remove a conversion profile from the project. list-templates       List the templates in the project. list-profiles        List the conversion profiles in the project. list-preprocessors   List the preprocessors in the project. validate             Validate the TiefDown project structure and metadata. clean                Clean temporary files from the TiefDown project. smart-clean          Clean temporary files from the TiefDown project, leaving only the threshold amount of folders.